Angel-D-V-Crawford/Tic-Tac-Toe_Pygame/README.md

 Controls:

-  -In menu:
+  - In menu:
-    -Arrows: Left or Right
+    - Arrows: Left or Right
-    -Enter: Accept
+    - Enter: Accept

-  -In game:
+  - In game:
-    -Mouse: Click to make your move
+    - Mouse: Click to make your move
-    -Enter: Press to play a new game when the actual game is done
+    - Enter: Press to play a new game when the actual game is done